Chapter 3 : Hedonism is our Middle Name

 It was, in reality, an adequately bizarre way to end my first day at art school.
 But, truth be told, crammed underneath a table, sitting on a sticky floor with three of the oddest people I'd ever encountered in my life, I think I felt perfectly at home.

-- I'm aware that Molly is, in fact, the younger sister, but I am a dim idiot who copied the family tree from the lexicon wrong and switched Molly and Lucy around. erkk.
+nb - I'm aware that Molly is, in fact, the younger sister, but I am an idiot who copied the family tree from the lexicon wrong and switched Molly and Lucy around. erkk.
 Anyway, by the time I noticed I was too far into this story to change it, so I'd like to apologise for being a blithering idiot and ask that you all suspend your disbelief and pretend that Lucy was blates the older sister all along~